-This ATV comes equipped with a specified spark plug.
-See the appropriate specifications chart for the correct spark plug.
+The ATV comes equipped with a specified spark plug.
+See the Specifications chart for the correct spark plug.
 A light brown insulator indicates that the plug is correct.
-A white or dark insulator indicates that the engine may need to be serviced.
+A white or dark insulator indicates that the engine may need to be serviced or the carburetor may need to be adjusted.
 Consult an authorized Arctic Cat ATV dealer if the plug insulator is not a light brown color.

 To help prevent cold weather fouling, make sure to thoroughly warm up the engine before operating.
 To maintain a hot, strong spark, keep the plug free of carbon.